Ghislaine Maxwell Requests To Leave ‘Uniquely Onerous’ Solitary Confinement

 Ghislaine Maxwell has asked to be moved from her New York jail cell and placed with the general inmate population while she awaits trial, the New York Post reported.

-The motion, filed by Maxwell’s lawyers on Monday August 10, requested that the British socialite be moved out of solitary confinement, and alleged that she “is being treated worse than other similarly situated pretrial detainees” due to her connection with multimillionaire pedophile Jeffrey Epstein, the publication reported.
+The motion, filed by Maxwell’s lawyers on Monday August 10, requested that the British socialite be moved out of solitary confinement and alleged that she “is being treated worse than other similarly situated pretrial detainees” due to her connection with convicted sex offender and multimillionaire Jeffrey Epstein, the publication reported.

 “It has become apparent that the BOP’s treatment of Ms. Maxwell is a reaction to the circumstances surrounding the pretrial detention and death of Mr. Epstein,” the legal team contended in the letter.